-Research and development ("R&D") expenses were approximately flat in the first quarter of 2001 when compared to the first quarter of 2000.
+Research and development ("R&D") expenses decreased approximately \$1.3 million during both the second quarter of 2001 and first six months of 2001 when compared to the same calendar periods of 2000.
+These decreases are primarily attributable to reductions in discretionary spending.
 Spending remained focused on the development of new products.
 We believe that a continued commitment to research and development is essential in order to maintain product leadership of our existing product families and to provide innovative new product offerings, and therefore we expect to continue to make significant future investments in research and development.